summerginger/DataSweeper_Project/README.md

 ## 8. Results of the Analysis

- **- The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.**
+- The results for Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree for both oversampling techniques are shown in the tables below.

 <p align="center">